surajrajan/automated-market-maker/README.md

 An automated market maker is a type of market.

-This project simulates an automated market maker by allowing users to create liquidity pools between arbitrary assets, place trades / swaps between assets and observe price action.
+This project simulates an automated market maker by allowing users to create liquidity pools between arbitrary assets, place trades / swaps between assets and observe price action as trades are made.

 ## Example